vitormesaque/iRisk/README.md

 ```

-# Fine-Tuning iRisk using Unsloth with LLAMA3 and LoRA Adapter
+# i-LLAMA: Fine-Tuning iRisk using Unsloth with LLAMA3 and LoRA Adapter

 This section describes the process of fine-tuning the iRisk tool using Unsloth with LLAMA3 and LoRA Adapter, leveraging a dataset of app reviews with identified and prioritized issues.